Cultivating Future Ready Admin: Leading Digital Transformation Through Personalized Professional Development

 Christina Luke, Ph.D. leads the Marketplace Research initiative at Digital Promise which is focused on increasing the amount of evidence in the edtech marketplace.
 Before joining Digital Promise, Christina led program evaluations for federal and state initiatives and delivered professional development and technical assistance to school districts at Measurement Incorporated.
 Formerly a high school English teacher, Christina left the classroom to study education policy with a desire to improve student outcomes by offering a practitioner’s perspective to education research.
 Christina earned a Ph.D. in education administration and policy from the State University of New York at Albany and a bachelor’s degree in secondary education and English from Boston College.

-Join the Research and Evidence in Edtech community to network with educators, participate in online discussions, receive invitations to upcoming edWebinars, view past edWebinars, take a quiz to receive a CE certificate for a past edWebinar, and access free resources.
+The edWebinar recording will be posted to this page the day after the presentation.
+Join the Research and Evidence in Edtech community to network with educators, participate in online discussions, receive invitations to upcoming webinars, and view past webinars to earn CE certificates.